RoxvilleRooster/easy-chair/pages/two_fisted_pulp_SWADE.md

 -   Wound Cap (SWADE p 141)

+This setting also uses the Wealth rules (SWADE p 145) and extends them using the https://www.drivethrurpg.com/product/269971/Expanded-Wealth[Expanded Wealth] rules from Donovan Bailey.

 ### Special setting rules

 The following rules and directions further tune the setting for a classic pulp action game.